 Kellen Lutz, actor.
 After graduating from high school, he relocated to California to attend Chapman University to study chemical engineering, but he left to pursue a career in acting.

 Barbara Lynch, chef, owner of a $10 million group of restaurants in Boston.
 Dropped out of high school to be a runner for local bookies.
 Later worked for celebrity chef Todd English.
 "I started my first business venture in high school, placing bets for some of my teachers with bookies in Southie....
 I never did homework.
 I was failing everything.
 Senior year, they said I would have to go to summer school.
 There was no way I was doing that, so I dropped out."

 Susan Lyne, journalist, editor in chief, Hollywood executive, multimedia mogul.
 Never finished college at the University of California at Berkeley.
 As he noted, "The lure of taking a job in the grown-up world was greater."

 Mary Lyon, education pioneer, teacher, founder of Mount Holyoke College (America's first women's college).
 Dropped out of high school.
 Started teaching at the age of 17.

 Natasha Lyonne, actress.
 Was accepted by New York University intending to study film and philosophy but she never went to class.

-Copyright 2012 by Internet marketing expert John Kremer
+Copyright 2016 by book promotion expert John Kremer